This is a comprehensive guide for you to learn how to sing with grit for your vocal cords.

 3. Start Adding Grit To Your Lower Range

 When you’re starting out to learn how to sing with grit, you want to start in your lower range.
+This helps you get used to the feeling in your vocal cords when you start doing grit singing.

 This is because this is where you are most comfortable with your voice since you have been using it for most of your life when you are speaking to your friends and family.